 - Limited knowledge of interactions with specific substrates

-- Great opportunity for improvement of reactor and system design in particular for high solid content
+- Great opportunity for improvement of the reactor and system design in particular for high solid content

 - Goals for the anaerobic digestion big opportunity: and Reduction in the cost gas of gas production